ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/ana-calvi-hunter-vinyl.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win Ana Calvi Hunter vinyl edition!"
+title: "Win Anna Calvi Hunter vinyl edition!"
 competition-description: "<p>The third long player from from the BRIT award and double\
   \ Mercury Music Prize-nominated Anna Calvi is finally here and we have a copy of\
   \ Hunter, her brand new album on vinyl edition to one of our lucky members!</p>\r\